wisniewskikr/chrisblog-it-java-ee/technologies/async/java-ee9-api-rest-helloworld-async-asynchronous-bean-void/README.md

 -----------

 ##### Goal
-The goal of this project is to present how to create **simple REST API Java** application using **Java EE 9** framework.
-This application returns JSON with the key "message" and the value **Hello World!** as the result of GET HTTP method.
+The goal of this project is to present how to use **asynchronous bean** with **void** method in **REST API Java** application using **Java EE 9** framework.

 Application is deployed on **payara micro** in version 6.

+**Ansychronous bean** is a bean which is started in separate thread.
+In this example it doesn't return anything.
+It just displays message on a console.
+It means that one message is displayed in a browser and then after 5 secodns second message is displayed in a console.
+These messages are handled by separated threads.

 ##### Flow
 The following flow takes place in this project: